buddhist-uni/buddhist-uni.github.io/_content/papers/vimuttayatana_analayo.md

   - vipassana
 ---

-A summary of the five ocassions of liberation and how they arise through morality, concentration, and wisdom.
+A summary of the five occasions of liberation and how they arise through morality, concentration, and wisdom.